Food Allergy Symptoms or Food Intolerance?

 We MUST begin with how we digest and assimilate our food, in order to have a healthy body.
 A healthy gastrointestinal lining would not allow these undigested particles into the bloodstream.
 The cause must be in the barrier function of our gastrointestinal lining.
 The question then becomes what are we doing or not doing that is causing the lining to be compromised?
 One of the main causes could be food intolerances.
 Here is a list of possible causes.

-- Consuming Foods Intolerances
+- Consuming intolerant foods

 - Chronic use of NSAIDS (aspirin, ibuprofen)

 - Steroids (prednisone, cortisone, etc)

 What is the difference between food allergies and food intolerances?

 Then when undigested particles get inside the body due to weakened gastrointestinal lining, food "allergy" or 'reaction" occurs.
 Allergy involves an IgG, or IgE immune reaction.
 This reaction is a symptom of a deeper pathology.

 What is a food intolerance?

 Each individual is unique in how well we digest our food.
 Some simply do not have the enzymes to digest certain foods.
 Celiac's Disease or Lactose intolerance is the classic example.
 It is a huge misnomer that these people are the only ones with food intolerances.
 Everyone has some degree of food intolerance.
 Food intolerance leads to improper digestion which leads to food particles that putrefy in the GI tract and cause toxicity and inflammation.
 When people stop eating these foods or food combinations, they feel better

 What happens when I eat foods I cannot digest (food intolerance)?